timmydoza/mean-auth/README.md

 });
 ```

-#API Endpoints
+#Using the Router
 ##/signup
 Takes a POST request to /signup.
 This validates that the username is unique, creates a new user, and returns a token.

 ##/signin
+ Takes a GET request to /signin.
 Uses http Basic authentication for sign-in.
-Takes a GET request to /signin.
 The password is hashed using bcrypt and checked against the hash stored in the database.
 If username is in the database (already signed up) and the password hash matches, then a token is returned.

+##/roles
+Takes a PUT requst to change the roles of a given user.  **This route is only accessible by an admin.**  In the reqest body, send:
+  - username: username of user whose role will be modified (string)
+  - *one* of the following:
+    - add: role to be added  (string)
+    - remove: role to be removed (string)
+  example:  ```'{"username": "someUser", "add": "someNewRole"}'```

+##Making someone an admin
+There is no route to make an admin.
+The only way to add admin status to a user is to log into the database directly and manually add ```admin: true``` to the user object.

+#Using The Middleware
+##authenticat.tokenAuth

+##authenticat.roleAuth

 #ToDos
 - add to docs: more info for building a client.
     - what json post request payload looks like
     - token should be sent on GET requests in req.headers
     - describe json error messges
-    -

-- user roles
 - password verification - password character set, length
 - options for token expiration - have a default but allow for custom time